 Today, the Egypt-U.S. partnership is critical not only to the stability of the Middle East and North Africa, but also as a bulwark against global terrorism and violent extremism.
 The inauguration of the Egypt-U.S. Strategic Dialogue in 2015 and President El Sisi’s inaugural visit Washington, DC in 2017 represented new milestones in our partnership and, importantly, broadened the ties between our nations.

-Indeed, Egypt has long been among the United States’ most reliable and influential allies.
-Egypt’s regional leadership, skilled and educated population of 85 million and geo-strategic location at a critical global security and commerce crossroads render it an invaluable partner in advancing a broad range of US interests.
+Grounded in a common understanding that forging solutions to persistent challenges in the Middle East requires continuing and further strengthening cooperation between our nations, Egypt has long been among the United States’ most reliable and influential allies.
+Egypt’s regional leadership, skilled and educated population and geo-strategic location render it an invaluable partner in advancing a broad range of mutual interests.